BehaviorTree/btcpp_website/versioned_docs/version-3.8/intro.md

 ### Main Advantages of Behavior Trees

-- __They are intrinsically Hierarchical__: this means that we can _compose_
+- __They are intrinsically Hierarchical__: we can _compose_
-complex behaviors including entire trees as sub-branches of a bigger tree.
+complex behaviors, including entire trees as sub-branches of a bigger tree.
 For instance, the behavior "Fetch Beer" may reuse the tree "Grasp Object".